esl/MongooseIM/doc/open-extensions/inbox.md

 It is a specific conversation, that the user can identify by the recipient jid, that is, the user jid in case of a one-to-one chat, or the room jid in case of a group-chat.

 ### Box (also referred to as "folder")
 A category where entries can be classified.
 The default box is the active box, simply called _inbox_.
 There is a second box, called _archive_, where entries can be thrown into and not displayed by default.
-No more boxes are expected.
+More boxes can be created through [configuration][inbox boxes].

 ## Entity Use Cases